Pradeep3083/TodoAPI/README.md

 A simple RESTful API for managing your tasks, built with Spring Boot and backend by a databse.
 This project demostrates fundamental CRUD (CREATE, READ, UPDATE, DELETE) operations for To-Do items

 # Features
+Create To-Do: Add new tasks to your list.

+Get All To-Dos: Retrieve all available tasks.

+Get To-Do by ID: Fetch a specific task using its unique identifier.

+Update To-Do: Modify existing tasks (e.g., change description, mark as completed).

+Delete To-Do: Remove tasks from the list.

 **Create To-Do:** Add new tasks to your list.
 **Get All To-Dos:** Retrieve all available tasks.
 **Get To-Do by ID:** Fetch a specific task using its unique identifier